ClementRivaille/orchestre-js/README.md

 ```

 This won't play any sound yet.
 But it will initialize a metronome, that will set the beginning of the music, and count each beat based on the BPM.

+If you want to start with some tracks immediately, you can call `start` with an array of player names as parameter.

 Once the orchestra has been loaded, you can activate your players:
 ```javascript